Master and Commander: The Far Side of the World: Plot

-In April 1805 during the Napoleonic Wars, British frigate HMS Surprise is ambushed by French privateer Acheron off Brazil, suffering heavy damage.
+In April 1805, during the Napoleonic Wars, the British frigate HMS Surprise is ambushed by the French privateer Acheron off Brazil, suffering heavy damage.
 After escaping into a fog bank, Surprises captain Jack Aubrey refuses to return to land and insists on having his ship repaired at sea.
 Shortly afterwards, Surprise is again ambushed by Acheron, but escapes using a decoy raft.
-Following Acheron southwards to prevent her from attacking the British whaling fleet, Surprise heads for the Galápagos Islands, where Aubrey had promised Surprises surgeon Stephen Maturin several days to explore the islands' unique flora and fauna.
+Following Acheron southwards to prevent her from attacking British whalers, Surprise heads for the Galápagos Islands, where Aubrey had promised Surprises surgeon Stephen Maturin several days to explore the islands' unique flora and fauna.
 However, when she reaches the islands, Surprise rescues survivors from a British whaler burnt by Acheron and Aubrey orders a pursuit of the privateer, upsetting Maturin.

 Becalmed for several days, the crew of Surprise becomes restless, and superstition starts taking hold among them.
-Sailor Nagle deliberately bumps into unpopular midshipman Hollom, whom the crew believe to be a "Jonah", and is flogged; Hollom subsequently commits suicide by jumping overboard.
+A sailor deliberately bumps into the unpopular midshipman Hollom, whom the crew believe to be a "Jonah", and is flogged; Hollom subsequently commits suicide by jumping overboard.
 The wind picks up again, and Surprise resumes the chase.
-Royal Marine Captain Howard accidentally shoots Maturin in the stomach while fowling.
+The ship's captain of marines accidentally shoots Maturin in the stomach while fowling.
 As the required operation would be much easier on land, Aubrey orders Surprise to return to the Galápagos, where Maturin performs self-surgery using a mirror.
-Finally giving up his pursuit of Acheron, Aubrey grants Maturin the chance to explore the Galápagos and gather specimens before returning to Portsmouth.
+Finally giving up his pursuit of Acheron, Aubrey grants Maturin the chance to explore the Galápagos and gather specimens before they return to Portsmouth.
 While looking for the flightless cormorant, Maturin discovers Acheron on the other side of the islands.
 He returns to Surprise and warns Aubrey, who after observing the camouflage ability of Maturin's phasmid specimen orders his ship to be disguised as a whaler.

 Acheron falls for the disguise and is ambushed by Surprise, which dismasts the privateer.
 Aubrey leads a boarding party onto Acheron and captures the ship after fierce hand-to-hand combat.
-He meets Acherons surgeon, de Vigny, who informs him that the privateer's captain is dead and gives Aubrey his sword.
-Both ships are repaired by the crew of Surprise, and Lieutenant Pullings is promoted to captain and ordered to sail Acheron to Valparaíso.
-As Acheron sails away, Maturin casually mentions to Aubrey that de Vigny died months ago.
+He meets Acherons surgeon, de Vigny, who informs him that the French ship's captain is dead and gives Aubrey his sword.
+Both ships are repaired by the crew of Surprise, whose first lieutenant Pullings is promoted to captain and ordered to sail Acheron to Valparaíso to parole their French captives.
+As Acheron sails away, Maturin mentions to Aubrey that according to her ship logs de Vigny died from a fever months ago.
 Realizing that the surgeon was actually the captain in disguise, Aubrey orders the crew of Surprise to beat to quarters.
 Maturin is once again denied the chance to explore the Galápagos, but Aubrey wryly notes that since the bird he seeks is flightless, "it's not going anywhere."
 The duo play Musica notturna delle strade di Madrid as Surprise turns in pursuit of Acheron once more.